biocore/emp/figures/README.md

 Code to generate the figures in "A communal catalogue reveals Earth’s multiscale microbial diversity", *Nature* (2017), by Thompson et al.

-Unless otherwise noted, the mapping file for all analysis is emp_qiime_mapping_qc_filtered.tsv available at ftp://ftp.microbio.me/emp/release1/mapping_files/emp_qiime_mapping_qc_filtered.tsv.
+Unless otherwise noted, the mapping file for all analyses is emp_qiime_mapping_qc_filtered.tsv available at ftp://ftp.microbio.me/emp/release1/mapping_files/emp_qiime_mapping_qc_filtered.tsv.

 #### Figure 1.
 Environment type and provenance of EMP samples included in this meta-analysis.